mgzzl/vision-transformer-for-image-quality-perception-of-individual-observers/README.md

 ## Acknowledgment
 My appreciation goes to
 - Marcus Barkowsky, my dedicated professor and mentor.
+- Lohic Fotio Tiotsop, for his tips on visualising the attentionmaps.
 - Pavel Majer, whose preliminary work made individual datasets available.
 - lucidrains, for their implementation of the Vision Transformer for small datasets.